 The degree has six specializations: Allied Health, Health Care Administration, Community Health, Respiratory Care, Applied Microbiology, and Health Science.
 The latter two articulate with graduate programs at the University of Toledo Health Science Campus.

 The Health Science specialization is designed to prepare students for entry into a variety of post baccalaureate training programs in the allied health and medical fields.
 The curriculum meets the admission requirements for most programs in physical therapy, occupational therapy, public health, occupational health and physician assistant, as well as medical, dental and veterinary schools.
 The degree requirements are articulated with the admission requirements for occupational therapy, physical therapy and physician assistant programs at the University of Toledo Health Science Campus (UTHSC).
-The college has an agreement with UTHSC to accept a specific number of AHS students who meet admission criteria.

 The Health Care Administration specialization is designed to prepare students to work in management and administration of hospitals, clinics, and other organizations providing health care services.
 Health care administrators are responsible for finance, billing, human resource management, facilities management, marketing, procurement, and quality measurement and improvement.
 Graduates of the program will become entry level administrators, and will need a graduate degree such as a master of business administration or master of health care administration to become department heads of administrative units.

 The Allied Health specialization is designed for students who have already completed technical training in a field such as respiratory care, optometry, dental hygiene, medical laboratory technician, radiology, physical therapy, health information, perfusion technology, or surgical and medical assisting.
 Subject to college approval, students holding an associate degree in a health-related field may transfer up to 40 semester hours of professional studies courses toward the degree.
 This option offers baccalaureate courses and problem-solving skills needed for advancement in the health care field.